aavotins/HiQBioDiv_EGVs/docs/06-EGVs.md

 **Procedure:** Directly follows [CHELSA v2.1](#Ch04.11).
 EGV is prepared using the workflow `egvtools::downscale2egv()` with inverse distance weighted (power =
-2) gap filling and soft smoothing (power = 0.5) over 5 km radius every cell.
+2) gap filling and soft smoothing (power = 0.5) over 5 km radius around each cell.
 Finally, the layer is standardised by subtracting the arithmetic mean and dividing by the root mean squared error.